joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/basics-of-handling-events.md

 you must specify the appropriate constant for the specific event (**EVENT_NAME** in the listing).
 Third, you must call the `addEventListener()` method on the object that will dispatch the event (**eventTarget** in this code).
-Optionally, you can change the name of the variable used as the function’s parameter (**eventObject** in this code).
+Optionally, you can change the name of the variable used as the function's parameter (**eventObject** in this code).

 <div>